Are there supernatural beings? Is there a supreme being?

 Argument against Divine Explanations

-- Either, there’s a more likely, natural explanation
+- There’s a more likely, natural explanation

 - For example, the origin of functional organs